spheronFdn/documentations/docs/sdk/sdk-payments.md

 async getApprovalAmount(a: string): Promise<any>
 ```

-This function can be used to get allowance given to ArGo payments contract for ArGo token, especially useful to perform allowance checks.
+This function can be used to get allowance given to Spheron payments contract for Spheron token, especially useful to perform allowance checks.

 **Args-**